jain18ayush/CoT-Faithfulness-Model-Diffing/README.md

 - > **⚠️ DO TRY-CATCH for any looping runs so one fail doesnt brick the system!!**
 - > **⚠️ Store as much RAW DATA as possible so you can do different analyses**

+- We are taking from the residual stream
+- Provide a docker container when publishing

+- Run with small data then do big data